Looking for ways to add 70s furniture and home decor in your living room? Check out this design that’ll look fabulous in your home.

 Add it on a wall needing a little extra something to bring the space to life.

 This female bust statue is a twist on the classic decor.
 Made of black resin it’ll add style and personality to your home decor.

-Pair her with the cement pedestal table below in a corner to create a moment.
+Pair her with the travertine pedestal table below in a corner to create a moment.
 It’s sure to be a conversation starter with friends.

-As mentioned above this concrete pedestal is great for a corner or blank wall.
+As mentioned above this travertine pedestal table is great for a corner or blank wall.
 Add contrast and make a statement with the black bust statue.

 A vase with decorative branches will look fabulous as well.